OJ17/things-I-learned-wiki/docs/Improvement/psychedelics/lsd.md

 ### Summary:

-a powerful tool for introspection that taken intelligently can accelerate psychological growth and rewire the brain out of problematic ways of thinking.
+A powerful tool for introspection that taken intelligently can accelerate psychological growth and rewire the brain out of problematic ways of thinking.